SwimRun Equipment

 Goggles are a very personal choice, but again, essential swimrun equipment!

-SwimRun goggles usually work better when they are more of an "open water" design, as opposed to normal indoor pool training goggles.
+Goggles usually work better when they are more of an "open water" design, as opposed to normal indoor pool training goggles.
 This is because you are going to be wearing your SwimRun goggles for several hours, depending on the length of the events you enter.

 Red Zoggs Predator SwimRun goggles resting on a black surfaceRichard's favorite SwimRun goggles - Zoggs Predator

 Mogsy was recently in the market for new goggles and has just purchased the latest Zoggs Predators - in black and orange.
 The orange matches her new Swimrun wetsuit!!
-A 'girl thing' :) They should arrive soon so we'll review them on our SwimRun Goggles page when they do.
+A 'girl thing' :) They should arrive soon so we'll review them on our Goggles page when they do.

 Zoggs Predator SwimRun goggles with an orange strap

 You MUST have goggles that are comfortable for long periods of time, work well in salt water as well as fresh water, AND allow good vision.
-The qualities to look for are explained in my special page, SwimRun Goggles.
+The qualities to look for are explained in our special page, SwimRun Goggles.

 If you wear glasses is is also possible to get goggles made to your own prescription.
 We are just researching this so do please Contact Us if you have information on the best prescription goggles!

-Swimrun Equipment
+Equipment

 - Reusable Bottle